SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Glide Memorial Church 330 Ellis St./Taylor St.

-Tenderloin Museum 398 Eddy St./Leavenworth St.
+Tenderloin Museum 398 Eddy St./Leavenworth St. Also provides information about tours.

 Numerous theaters--Alcazar Theatre, EXIT Theater, Golden Gate Theatre, Orpheum Theatre, The Warfield--and art galleries are here as well.